Ad2Am2/ecse420/A1/Assignment1_Answers.md

 After running for several seconds, all philosophers have eaten between 42-59 meals, showing relatively balanced progress.
 In contrast, a system with starvation might show one philosopher at meal #2 while others are at meal #50+.
 The fair locks guarantee that no philosopher is indefinitely prevented from eating, thus proving the system is starvation-free.
 We could also add logging to track wait times and verify that no philosopher waits an unbounded amount of time for resources.

-# Question 4: Amdahl's Law
+# Amdahl's Law

-## 4.1 Speedup Calculation with 40% Sequential Execution
+## Speedup Calculation with 40% Sequential Execution

 **Given:**
 - Sequential portion of program: s = 0.40 (40% of execution time)